oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 ###### Referrals
 * `quotaBonus`: Bonus quota allocated for each customer referred.
 * `maxBonus`: Maximum possible bonus allocation for referrals per referrer.

+#### Shawp
+* `Enabled`: When set to true, pay-per-use pricing model is used instead.
+* `DefaultUSDRate`: Hosting cost in USD for 1GB of files in 24 hours.
+* `HiveAPI`: Hive RPC endpoint URL.
+It is recommended to run your own `hived` node to accept payments.
+Low memory node with `block_api` is sufficient.
+Not your node, not you rules.
+* `SteemAPI`: Steem RPC endpoint URL.
+* `HiveReceiver`: Hive account to be used for receiving payments.
+* `SteemReceiver`: Steem account to be used for receiving payments.

 #### Unit tests settings